 What Is An Instant Pot?

-The Instant Pot is a self-contained, electrical pressure cooker that’s controlled through a digital interface and built-in safety features.
+The Instant Pot is a self-contained, electrical pressure cooker that’s controlled through a digital interface, with built-in safety features.
 It sits on your counter top and plugs into an outlet.
 It takes up about as much space as a rice cooker or slow cooker.

 You tell it how long you want to cook your meal under pressure, set the timer and you’re good to go.
 It automatically brings up and holds the pressure at a safe level and will not allow you to open the pot while it’s pressurized.
 This makes it as easy to operate as a microwave.